-The clevt command aids in the configuration of LNET fine-grained routing (FGR).
+The clcvt command, available on the boot node and the SMW, aids in the configuration of LNET fine-grained routing (FGR).
 FGR is a routing scheme that aims to group sets of Lustre servers on the file system storage array with LNET routers on the Cray system.
 This grouping maximizes file system performance on larger systems by using a router-to-server ratio where the relative bandwidth is roughly equal on both sides.
-FGR also minimizes the number of LNET network hops and file system network congestion by sending traffic to particular Lustre servers over dedicated network lanes instead of the default round-robin configuration.
+FGR also minimizes the number of LNET network hops (hop count) and file system network congestion by sending traffic to particular Lustre servers over dedicated network lanes instead of the default round-robin configuration.

-The clovt command takes as input several file-system-specific files and generates LNET kernel module configuration information that can be used to configure the servers, routers, and clients for that file system.
+The clcvt command takes as input several file-system-specific files and generates LNET kernel module configuration information that can be used to configure the servers, routers, and clients for that file system.
 The utility can also create cable maps in HTML, CSV, and human-readable formats and validate cable connection on installed systems.
-For more information, such as available options and actions for clovt, see the clovt(8) man page.
+For more information, such as available options and actions for clcvt, see the clcvt(8) man page.